 Thermal Power Plants "TENT A", "TENT B", "Kolubara A" and "Morava".
 Noise in the process of electricity production in thermal power plants is caused by the operation of the following facilities: mills, turbines, flue gas fans, and occasionally when the block (boiler) operation mode is interrupted, the noise comes from the safety valves switching on, which lasts up to 1 minute at most.
-Environmental noise was measured in 2023 in the TENT branchplants.
-At the "TENT A" and "TENT B" sites, the permissible noise level was not exceeded at any measuring point, nor at the "TE Kolubara A" and "Morava" sites.
+Environmental noise was measured in 2022 in the TENT branch plants.
+There was a registered exceedance of the permitted noise level during a 15-minute measurement at two measurement points in the night measurement period, while no measurement point recorded exceedance in the 24-hour measurement regime.
+At the TENT B location, the permitted noise level was exceeded at two measuring points in the 15-minute measurement both in the daytime and nighttime measurement periods, while exceedances were recorded in the nighttime measurement period at only two measurement points.
+During the 24-hour measurement at TENT B, the exceedance was recorded only at one measurement point, in the nearest residential area, during the night measurement period.

 Thermal Power Plants "Kostolac A" and "Kostolac B".
-Noise measurement at the location of thermal power plants during 2023 was carried out at six measurement points, and at two measurement points at open pit mines.
+Noise measurement at the location of thermal power plants during 2022 was carried out at six measurement points, and at two measurement points at open pit mines.
 Measurements were made at the following measuring points: TPP-MINE A - "Prim" Kostolac; TPP-MINE A - "Laser-Balkan"; TPP-MINE A - Kostolac Pristanište-luka; TPP-MINE B - Drmno village; TPP-MINE B - Jezero TPP B, TPP-MINE B - Viminacium.
-The measurement results show that no limit values are exceeded.
+The measurement results did not indicate exceedance of maximum limit values (LV) of 65 dB during the day, and 55 dB for the night period, bearing in mind that local self-government unit did not conduct acoustic zoning.